Falmouth-Games-Academy/comp110-worksheet-5/README.md

 returns true, whereas if they it returns false.

 ### b.
-The worste case running time of this algorithm is O(n2) is because it involves
+The worst case running time of this algorithm is O(n2) is because it involves
 two for loops where one is nested in the other.
 This means the time complexity is times itself leading
 to the n sqaured.
 Due to this with two for loops the slowest case of running time will be quadratic
 represented as O(n2) in big O notation.